neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 ## Building the Database

-Although the tutorial reposoitory comes with a pre-built graph.db file, you'll need to be able to create your own graph.db file with your own data.
+Although the tutorial repository comes with a pre-built graph.db file, you'll need to be able to create your own graph.db file with your own data.
 This section will demonstrate how to re-create the existing graph.db file on your local Neo4j instance.
 Although there are multiple ways to create a graph.db from scratch, this tutorial will use the Cypher command LOAD CSV.

 ### Getting Ready